emissary-ingress/emissary/docs/topics/running/ambassador.md

   rewrite: /backend/health
 ```

-The liveness and readiness probe both support `prefix`, `rewrite`, and `service`, with the same meanings as for [mappings](../../using/mappings).
-Additionally, the `enabled` boolean may be set to `false` to disable support for the probe entirely.
+The liveness and readiness probes both support `prefix`, `rewrite`, and `service`, with the same meanings as for [mappings](../../using/mappings).
+Additionally, the `enabled` boolean may be set to `false` to disable API support for the probe.
+It will, however, remain accessible on port 8877.

 ### Lua Scripts (`lua_scripts`)